andydouble/github-slideshow/_posts/0000-01-03-additional.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our third slide!"
 ---
 This is an additional slide I'm trying to add to test commits on my own.